ibm-cloud-docs/Cloudant/api/monitoring.md

 {: #with-format=json-default}

 Unless you specify otherwise,
-the metric data returned is in JSON format.
+the metric data that is returned is in JSON format.
-Each value returned consists of `[datapoint, timestamp]` values.
+Each value that is returned consists of `[datapoint, timestamp]` values.

 #### Example monitoring request for disk use data returned in `JSON` format:*